Are FREE SEO reports worth the money

 The answer here is NO!

-What Type Of Free SEO Report Should You Accept?
+What Type Of Free SEO Reports Should You Accept?

 Would it not be great to get a report, in plain English, with some technical bits really explained well?
 A detailed report that highlights what is currently wrong with your website and what an agency will do to rectify those issues?